Easy (Troye Sivan song): Remix

 "Easy" was remixed with vocals from American singer Kacey Musgraves and production from British musician Mark Ronson.
 It was released on 10 December 2020.
 Musgraves co-wrote and performed a new verse for the song, and Ronson added a "disco-pop heartbeat" to the track.

 Background and release

 Sivan tweeted that he collaborated with "two of [his] favourite artists of all time" and filmed a music video that "[had] potential to be [his] favourite [he's] ever made" in November, and announced his collaboration with Musgraves and Ronson on 7 December.
 Sivan and Musgraves previously collaborated on the song "Glittery" from The Kacey Musgraves Christmas Show (2019).

 The song was sent to contemporary hit radio in the United States on 2 February 2021, making it Musgraves' first pop radio crossover single.

+Sivan and Musgraves performed the song live for the first time on 1 September 2026 at Madison Square Garden during the fifth night of Musgraves' Middle of Nowhere Tour.

 Music video

 The music video for the remix was filmed in Nashville, Tennessee and directed by Bardia Zeinali, who previously directed the music video for Sivan's 2018 song "Dance to This".
 It was released to coincide with the song on 10 December 2020.
 It features Sivan and Musgraves as two people on the run, driving vintage cars, dyeing their hair in a motel bathroom and going to melodramatic drag shows, with Sivan explaining to Vogue that his and Musgraves's character have "separately had our own experiences, regrets, scorned our lovers and will find solace in each other".